CaseyWachiuri/HashTables-in-C/README.md

-# Personal Growth Challenge
+# Build Your Own HashTable

 #### Date, 2025/09/16

 #### By Casey Waweru

 ## Description
-This is a simple repository that I am using to learn more about hashtables
+This is a simple repository that I am using to learn more about hashtables.

 ## Installation Requirements